 The Manav Mandir Ashram, located at Sarai Kale Khan, New Delhi provides a home for destitute children and there are currently 36 children and young adults homed there.

-1E has been supporting the ashram for almost 15 years since taking on responsibility for funding the children’s education in a private school.
-The first ever children from the ashram to go onto further education, started university in 2012.
-Sushant, who graduated from the University of Delhi with a History degree, is currently preparing to take the exams for the Indian Administrative Service, the premier administrative civil service of the Government of India.
-Gagan, who recently graduated with a B. Tech in Computer Science from the Greater Noida Institute of Technology, is currently tutoring the ashram children from Classes 7-10 in Maths and Science and plans to start his M.Tech next year.
-We are extremely proud of Sushant’s and Gagan’s achievements and hope to see many more children through further education over the coming years.
+1E has been supporting the ashram for almost 15 years since taking on responsibility for funding the children’s education in a private school, as well as providing after-school tutoring.
+The first ever children from the ashram to go onto further education started going to university from 2012.
+Gagan, who graduated last year with a B. Tech in Computer Science from the Greater Noida Institute of Technology is currently tutoring the ashram children from Classes 7-10 in Maths and Science and plans to start his M.Tech later on this year.
+Gaurav is studying for a Bachelor’s degree in Naturopathy and Yogic Sciences from the Subharti University, Meerut, U.P.
+He was awarded a First Division in his 3rd year exam and is currently in his 4th year.
+Ashok, who is currently in Class 11, received a Certificate of Merit from the Indian Schools’ Board (C.B.S.E.) for his outstanding performance in Class 10 where he obtained a C.G.P.A (Cumulative Grade Points Average) score of 10 out of 10.
+We are extremely proud of Gagan, Gaurav and Ashok’s achievements and hope to see many more children thrive through their education over the coming years.
 The children are bright and motivated, and have the determination to do well at school given the right opportunities.

-We have recently employed a child psychologist to help with the pastoral care of the children, to provide counselling and also help guide them through their education and future career choices.
+We employ a child psychologist to help with the pastoral care of the children, provide counselling and help guide them through their education and future career choices.
+We have also employed a Special Educator to tutor a few of the children with dyslexia and dyscalculia.
+And last year, we implemented a mentoring programme with volunteers from our Indian office to help guide the children in Classes 10 and 11 in their decisions and preparation for university and beyond.
 We want the children to be able to achieve the best outcomes possible.

 Click here to find out a little bit more about each child.